Nape-web/Nape-Onlineshop/README.md

 ## Installation
 CLone or download the repository from Github
 ## Usage
-Open the onlineshopping.html file and start browsing theitems available.
+Open the online shop.html file and start browsing theitems available.
 Add to your cart and proceed to checkout.
 Once you have entered your payment information, your order will be processed.
 ## Contributing
 If you have any suggestion,feel free to contribution to this repository.